Skip to main content

 People react to incentives and disincentives.
 The right incentives align the interests of various parties so they act towards a common desired outcome.

-The Government Can be Your Friend
+The Government can be your Friend

 • Legal Frameworks.
 Governments set the rules, without which countries and markets cannot function.
 This includes defining and protecting property rights, and lowering the cost of doing business.